Bias Response Team (BRT)

 Baylor University is committed to a caring and compassionate community.
 No university, however, is immune to problems of bias and prejudice.
 If you believe you have been subject to a bias-motivated act, one avenue to pursue is the Bias Response Team, or BRT.
 BRT operates with the support of the President's Office and consists of staff and faculty who have expertise in diversity issues and conflict resolution.
 BRT meets regularly to discuss new and ongoing cases.

 What does BRT do?

-- Assist and support students who report bias-motivated incidents based on race, nationality, religion, gender, age, etc.
+- Assist and support students who report bias-motivated incidents based on race, nationality, religion, gender, gender identification, age, etc.

 - Recommend pathways for personal and institutional redress and reconciliation.

 - Document information about these incidents in order to address bias-motivated incidents as they occur in habitual or systematic ways at Baylor.